Make your research output freely accessible through Research Repository UCD, the University's Open Access institutional repository.

 What is Open Access?

-Open Access (OA) means that electronic scholarly research outputs are made freely available on the Web to all, with no license restrictions.
+Open Access (OA) means that electronic scholarly research outputs (publications and, increasingly, data) are made freely available on the Web to all, with no license restrictions.
 In October 2012 the Irish Government launched the National Principles for Open Access Policy Statement.
 This is backed by 20 organisations, including the Irish Universities Association (IUA).
 The principles driving the Open Access Policy statement are that the outputs from publicly-funded research should be publicly available to researchers and to potential users in education, business, charitable and public sectors, and to the general public.

 Why should I deposit my research in an Open Access Research Repository?